Monday Dec 23, 2013

 - Christine Kipp, Product Manager

-Oracle engineers hardware and software to work together in the cloud and in your data center.
+Oracle integrates cloud applications and platform services together.
 For more information about Oracle (NASDAQ:ORCL), visit www.oracle.com.